qwertyuu/go-ur/README.md

 Notes:

-- ai_pawn_positions and enemy_pawn_positions are position that reprensent the index of the path for the player (0 to 13 inclusive for both).
+- ai_pawn_positions and enemy_pawn_positions are position that represent the index of the path for the player (0 to 13 inclusive for both).
 They are NOT absolute board positions (TODO: Add an image here to illustrate this concept, along with an explanation)
 - "ai" refers to the bot's point of view in this case (ai_pawn_positions means the pawn positions of the bot, enemy is the other player, whatever its nature)

+## Via the Remote Procedure Call bridge and Python and numpy

+For the Shap analysis (see Shap analysis section), I had to develop a bridge between Go and Python.
+I tried a C compiling bridge but since Go had a nice library for RPC (remote procedure call) called `spiral/goridge` and Python had a library called `pygoridge`, I went ahead and used that.

+If you need to use it, please refer to the `notebooks/shap.ipynb` file to get an idea.

 # Shap analysis